ntblab/neuropipe-support/doc/tutorial_fir/tutorial.rst

 Check "Add motion parameters to model"; this makes regressors from estimates of the subject's motion, which hopefully absorb variance in the signal due to transient motion.
 To account for the variance in the signal due to the experimental manipulation, we define regressors based on the design, as described in *protocol.txt*. *protocol.txt* says that subjects viewed an uninterrupted stream of images, making an indoor/outdoor decision for one image every 1.5 seconds.

 Unbeknownst to the participants, the images were structured in such a way that each image fell into 1 of 12 categories determined by the structure of preceding images.
-If you're interested in the design of this experiment and the motivations behind it, check out **PAPER REFERENCE**.
-We will therefore have 12 regressors in this model.
+We are going to focus on 4 of the catgories of images, and therefore will have 4 regressors in this model:

+1. NC_NFI: last of a set of 3 images, where the 2 preceeding images are novel and the third is novel as well
+2. NC_RFI: last of a set of 3 images, where the 2 preceeding images are novel but the third has been seen before
+3. RC_RFI: last of a set of 3 images, where the 2 preceeding images are repeated (have been seen before) and the third is repeated as well
+4. RC_NFI: last of a set of 3 images, where the 2 preceeding images are repeated but the third is novel

 We will specify this design using text files in FEAT's 3-column format: we make 1 text file per regressor, each with one line per stimulus occurance belonging to that regressor.
 Each line has 3 numbers, separated by whitespace.
 The first number indicates the onset time in seconds of the period.
 The second number indicates the duration of the period.
 The third number indicates the height of the regressor during the period; always set this to 1 unless you know what you're doing.
 See `FEAT's documentation`_ for more details.